PrestaShop/docs/src/content/1.7/development/components/global-components.md

 })
 ```

-You are able to custom a component like this :
+You are able to use a custom component like this :

 ```js
 EventEmitter.on('PSComponentsInitiated', () => {